M. S. Raghunathan

 Madabusi Santanam Raghunathan FRS is an Indian mathematician.
-He is currently Head of the National Centre for Mathematics, Indian Institute of Technology, Mumbai.
+He is currently a Distinguished Professor of Mathematics at the Centre for Excellence in Basic Sciences (CEBS) in Mumbai, India.
+Previously, he was the Head of the National Centre for Mathematics, Indian Institute of Technology, Mumbai.
 Formerly Professor of eminence at TIFR in Homi Bhabha Chair.
 Raghunathan received his PhD in Mathematics from (TIFR), University of Mumbai; his advisor was M. S. Narasimhan.
 Raghunathan is a Fellow of the Royal Society, of the Third World Academy of Sciences, and of the American Mathematical Society and a recipient of the civilian honour of Padma Bhushan.
 He has also been on the Mathematical Sciences jury for the Infosys Prize from 2016.

 Early life and education

 Madabusi Santanam Raghunathan was born on 11 August 1941 at Anantapur, Andhra Pradesh, his maternal grandparents' place.
 The family lived in Chennai.
 His father Santanam continued the family's timber business and expanded it through exports to Europe and Japan.
 He had earlier joined the Indian Institute of Science, Bangalore, after a BSc in Physics, but had to leave his studies mid-way to take care of the family business.
 Raghunathan fondly recalls that his father had a feeling for science and used to talk about it, making it very interesting to the children.
 Raghunathan's mother came from a family with an academic tradition.
 Her father was an esteemed Professor of English, who had contributed articles to the Cornhill Magazine.
 He also wrote, and published on his own, a book on William Makepeace Thackeray, which was later found to have been reprinted in the United States, without his knowledge, indeed in violation of the copyright he held.

 Raghunathan had his schooling in Chennai, in P.S.
 High School, Mylapore and the Madras Christian College High School.
 He passed his SSLC (Secondary School Leaving Certificate) examination in 1955.
 There is a rather interesting story about it: after the Sanskrit paper he absent-mindedly left the examination hall along with his answer paper, and was intercepted on his way home by a fellow student, following commotion at the examination hall on account of the missing answer paper.
 He narrowly escaped having to reappear for the entire examination, thanks to the headmaster vouching for his integrity.

 The University of Madras had the curious restriction of not admitting anyone under the age of 14 years and six months, though after attaining that age it was possible to be admitted even in higher classes.
 Raghunathan therefore pursued his Intermediate at the St. Joseph's College, Bangalore during 1955–57.
 He then returned to Chennai and joined B.A.(Hons.) in mathematics, in Vivekananda College, which had a very good reputation.